openvinotoolkit/training_extensions/README.md

 # Quick start guide

-In order to get started with OpenVINO™ Training eXtensions see [the quick-start guide](QUICK_START_GUIDE.md).
+In order to get started with OpenVINO™ Training Extensions, see [the quick-start guide](QUICK_START_GUIDE.md).

 ---